CoalescedConsciousness/H2-Programs/DevBlog/DevBlog/README.md

         I.e., they handle [C]reation of records, but inherently involve Storage, while Storage is most capable of accessing the permanent data storage (SQL DB) for reading, updates, and deletions/erasures.

 ### Update notes:
+- 1.1.0
+  - Finetuned certain methods throughout
+  - Added unittest in order to validate certain commands and executions.

 - 1.0.2
   - First pass for documentation added.
   - Slight modifications and clean-up in regards to CRUD methods and their implementation and functionality in terms of volatile and permanent storage options.